 On campus students can benefit from two exercise (gym) spaces located within the Osteopathic Heritage Foundation Anatomy Laboratory.
 Each space offers a variety of free weights, treadmills, stationary bikes and elliptical machines.

-Heritage College Year 1 and 2 students on the Dublin campus additionally have an opportunity with a supplied annual membership at the Dublin Community Recreation Center located minutes from the Ohio University Dublin campus.
+Heritage College students on the Dublin campus additionally have an opportunity with a supplied annual membership at the Dublin Community Recreation Center located minutes from the Ohio University Dublin campus.
 The Dublin Community Recreation Center is a 110,000 square foot facility with a fully equipped fitness area, jogging/walking track, pool and more community offerings.

 Organized Sports and Class Competitions